ekavtaradze/calculator/README.md

 ####DESCRIPTION

-Calculator program for basic Mathematical equations using Recursive Descent Parsing method
+Calculator program for basic Mathematical equations

 ##### Supported Features
 - Command Line input
 - Addition(+), Subtraction(-), Multiplication(*), Division(/) on all integers and decimals
-- ???
+- The output will round to the 5th decimal

 ##### Examples
 - "1+2" >>> 3